dshadoff/PC_Engine_RP2040_Projects/PCFXMouse/Readme.md

      NOTES:
       - PC-FX left/right is (-/+) (but sent as complement - i.e. sned 0xFF if value is zero)
       - PC-FX up/down is (-/+) (but sent as complement - i.e. sned 0xFF if value is zero)

-## Notes

-1. I plan to redesign the boards to support the Seeduino XIAO RP2040, as it is lower-cost than the Adafruit board.
-It is difficult to say at this time, whether either or both of these boards will have sufficient availability.

-2. I am also considering creating a version fo the board using the RP2040 chip directly, and a USB-A connector, as 99% of mice use the USB-A connector.